dragonite-network/dragonite-java/dragonite-proxy/README.md

       "multiplier": 4,                            //OPTIONAL
       "webpanel": true,                           //OPTIONAL
       "paneladdr": "127.0.0.1",                   //OPTIONAL
-      "panelport": 8088,                          //OPTIONAL
+      "panelport": 8088                           //OPTIONAL
-      "obfs": true                                //OPTIONAL
     }

 ## About encryption

-All proxy traffic is encrypted with `AES-128-CFB8` using key derived from `PBKDF2WithHmacSHA1`.
-The Dragonite socket protocol itself is not encrypted by default, but if you want to avoid any potential DPI detection, the `--obfs` option can be used to enable the CRXObfuscator.
+All proxy traffic is encrypted with `AES-128-CBC` using key derived from `PBKDF2WithHmacSHA1`.
+The underlying Dragonite socket protocol itself is also encrypted, wrong passwords will generate invalid packets that can't be decrypted.
+Invalid packets will be silently discarded, with no error info other than "connection failed".

 ## Precautions